 - 18% is invested in the creation of the programming you value and trust.

 - 6% is spent on system wide support including research, copyright fees and national initiatives.

 CPB’s mission is to provide every American with free, over-the-air access to local public media.
 Today, public media reaches nearly 99% of the U.S. population.
 In many rural communities, public media stations are the only sources of local media.
 In fact, 247 public radio and television stations reach these underserved communities.
 Federal funding ensures every community can access public media's local news service, educational resources, lifesaving emergency alerts, and more.

 On average, stations raise $6 for every federal dollar they receive from CPB, resulting in a highly effective public-private partnership.

-Every year, we ask Congress to continue to fund CPB because studies show that there is no replacement for this funding.
-Without it, stations would be forced to cut programs and services, or – particularly smaller stations in rural areas – could even be forced to go off the air.
-Without federal funding, you would not have access to the same public media programs you enjoy today.
+Every year, we ask Congress provide CPB funding because studies confirm that there is no substitute for federal funding.
+If CPB funding is zeroed out, stations would be forced to cut programs and services, or – particularly smaller stations in rural areas – could even go off the air.
+Without this support, you would not have access to the same public media programs you enjoy today.

 Urge your Members of Congress to support continued, robust investment in CPB.